ajeless/docs/test_and_qa/glossary.md

 - **Alpha Testing**: Conducted by the internal teams after the development phase.
 It's dynamic validation testing in a controlled environment.
 - **API Testing**: Validates the application programming interfaces.
 It's dynamic validation testing for backend services.
 - **A/B Testing**: Compares two versions of the software to determine which one performs better.
 This is dynamic validation testing for optimization.
+- **Availability**: The readiness of the software to respond to user requests.

 ## B
 - **Backward Compatibility Testing**: Ensures new versions of the software remain compatible with older versions.
 This is dynamic validation testing for version compatibility.